taitoh1970/kmer/README.md

 `brew install llvm`

-In the directory of the programs, just type `make`.
+In the directory of the k-mer analysis programs, just type `make`.
 If you don't have `make` in your computer, you also have to install it.

 ## How to use the programs
 There are two programs.
 The first one is `countmer` that counts the numbers of the k-mers.